-A student's dress, and appearance shall:
+A student's dress and appearance must:

-- 1. Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
-Not include revealing and/or see-through garments. - 3.
-Ensure that underwear is completely covered with outer clothing. - 4.
+- 1. Be unlikely to injure people or damage property, appropriate according to this code, and not substantially disrupt or materially interfere with the educational process. - 2.
+Not include garments which are extremely brief, see-through, or which expose portions of the body customarily covered by undergarments. - 3.
+Ensure that undergarments are covered by outer clothing (visible waistbands and straps are not violations). - 4.
 Include footwear at all times.
-Footwear that is a safety hazard will not be allowed. - 5.
+Footwear that is a safety hazard will not be allowed.
+Athletic footwear is required for all physical education/ athletic activities. - 5.
 Not include the wearing of hats in the classroom except for a medical or religious purpose. - 6.
-Not include items that are vulgar, obscene, libelous, or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability.
+Not cover the student's face to the extent the student is not identifiable, except for a medical or religious purpose. - 7.
+Not include items that are vulgar, obscene, libelous, or denigrate, harass, or discriminate against others on account of race (including traits historically associated with race, such as hair texture and protective hairstyles like braids, locks, and twists), color, weight, religion, religious practice, disability, creed, national origin, ethnic group, gender (including gender identity and expression), sex, sexual orientation or disability. - Not promote and/or endorse the use of alcohol, tobacco, e-cigarette/vaping, controlled substances or illegal drugs and/or encourage other illegal or violent activities.